Real Spectral Triples on Crossed Products

-The spectral triple $(C_{c}(G,\mathcal{A}), \widehat{H}, \widehat{D},\hat{\pi}_{2}\rtimes \hat{\Gamma})$ on $A\rtimes_{\alpha,r}G$ as defined in \eqref{25bis} has been constructed starting from an equivariant spectral triple: as we are going to show, this triple is also equivariant with respect to the dual coaction of $G$.
-This is not a surprise as it is known that the Green-Julg isomorphism \cite{blackadar1998k,julg1981k} can be factorised in terms of the Baaj-Skandalis isomorphism \cite{baaj1989c,blackadar1998k} between equivariant Kasparov modules.
+The spectral triple $(C_{c}(G,\mathcal{A}), \widehat{H}, \widehat{D},\hat{\pi}_{2}\rtimes \hat{\Gamma})$ on $A\rtimes_{\alpha,r}G$ as defined in \eqref{25bis} and subsequent discussions has been constructed starting from an equivariant spectral triple: as we are going to show, this triple is also equivariant with respect to the dual coaction of $G$.
+This is not a surprise as it is known that the Kasparov descent map is just the Baaj-Skandalis isomorphism \cite{baaj1989c,blackadar1998k} composed with the functor with forgets the equivariance.
 But first, we need to recall what coactions of $ C^{*}_{r}(G)$ and $ C^{*}_{r}(G)$-comodules are (which, to simplify terminology, are in the following called respectively coactions of $ G$ and of $ G$-comodules):